 Overall most Google Pixel owners are reporting an excellent experience.
 From a world-class camera, stunning battery life better than most Android devices, to a beautiful screen and more.
 Running on Android 7.1 Nougat refined by Google it’s one of the best Android experiences on the market.

 That aside, the release has been very smooth for Google.
 It’s available from Verizon in stores and online, at Best Buy, and unlocked for everyone on the Google Play Store.
-Reports suggest it was the most popular smartphone during Black Friday.
+Reports claim it was the most popular smartphone during Black Friday.

 Google Pixel WiFi Problems